FlowFuse/website/src/changelog/2024/12/device-editor-cache.md

 With the 2.12 release we have included some improvements to the Device Editor experience.

-For Devices running with Node-RED 4.0.x and newer, there should be performance improvements when loading the editor, especially when the device is on a slow network link.
+For Devices running with Node-RED 4.0.x and newer, there should be significant performance improvements when loading the editor, especially when the device is on a slow network link.